ktrnka/company-detective/NOTES.md

     - Run 2: There are multiple different companies and it mixed the results (healthcare and an airline)
 - Language I/O: There was a major malfunction in the Reddit module; The mappers reduced to almost 0% then the reducer hallucinated everything, then the overall hallucinated some links too.
 That said, everything else was really good
 - phData: Worked quite well!
 The Reddit pipeline looked a little suspicious; I'm not sure the quotes were about phData, or whether they were about something else.
 Also I really with the "what's changed" quotes from Glassdoor were highlighted in the overall summary.
+- Signify Technology: Worked pretty well except the news sources.
+It looked like it merged all the attribution links into the generic Signify Tech link, so I'm not confident in the results.
+As far as I can tell, the information is correct even though the citations are broken (it's linking most of them to the overall /news page on their website).
+Funny enough, the smoke tests caught the URL as a suspicious URL but I didn't think much of it

 ## User research questions